huancz/node-snmp/README.md

 ### Connection(host, community)
-*   Get, GetNext - map directly to  corresponding SNMP operations, take OID (in any format) or  array of OIDs (only array of  integers format) and callback as arguments
+*   Get, GetNext - map directly to  corresponding SNMP operations, take OID (in any  format) or  array of  OIDs (only  as array  of integers)  and callback arguments
 *   GetSubtree - use getNext to walk whole subtree of starting OID

 ### free functions in exports: